MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/service-limits.md

 The service protection limits for AI suggestions are defined below.
 The total limits are pooled at the tenant level based on the number of Customer Service Enterprise user licenses available in the tenant.
 For more information about AI suggestions, see [Enable AI suggestions for similar cases and knowledge articles](https://docs.microsoft.com/dynamics365/customer-service/csw-enable-ai-suggested-cases-knowledge-articles).

-## Power Platform Capacity Impact
+## Impact on Power Platform Capacity

-Enabling these features will impact dataverse entitlements.
+Enabling the insights feature will impact Dataverse entitlements.
 For more information, see [New Microsoft Dataverse storage capacity](/power-platform/admin/capacity-storage).

 ## Standalone service limits